 I think that Danny Tenaglia is absolutely right.
 Where we may differ is on the fact that I believe the entire DJ experience has become almost entirely one gigantic entertaining experience.
 The art form of being a DJ and working the crowd organically has almost become extinct.
 More cases than not, it’s no longer about the DJ connecting with the audience.
 It has become all about a million dollar production that includes a crazy light show and monstrous movie screens - sprinkle few thousand patrons who are stoned out of their faces, and you have the perfect recipe for what helped to make EDM become so huge.
 Thankfully, there are still DJ’s like Danny Tenaglia who came from the days of knowing how to work a crowd with both passion and a true love affair with playing music.

-What artwork really entertained you recently?
+What art has really entertained you recently?

 I am a huge fan of visual arts.
 A few weeks ago I checked out and enjoyed Jean-Michel Basquiat’s Unknown Notebooks show at the Brooklyn Museum.
-I believe that art like music has the ability to connect people, which is why I not only gravitate towards it so much, but wed art and music with most of my releases.
+I believe that art, like music, has the ability to connect people, which is why I not only gravitate towards it so much, but wed art and music with most of my releases.

 You were raised in Park Slope, Brooklyn.
 Do you have any memories of Prospect Park that you would share with us?

-It’s difficult to conjure up old memories of a park that I still visit frequently and adore.
-But for some reason, it’s not hard for me to forget my experience of walking on the icy lake one winter night when I was around 14 years old, and falling through it.
+It’s difficult to conjure up old memories of a park that I still visit frequently and adore, but for some reason, it’s hard for me not to forget my experience of walking on the icy lake one winter night when I was around 14 years old, and falling through it.
 Obviously I made it out alive, but I remember it being both freezing and scary.
 Other than that, we always regarded Prospect Park as being our huge back yard because we were there so often.